Prajnamita-Lodh/Netflix/README.md

 # Conclusion:
 The analysis of Netflix's content library provides valuable insights into trends, genre popularity, and audience preferences.
-From the data, we can see that Netflix consistently produces content across multiple genres, with certain types like comedy and dramas receiving higher IMDb and TMDB ratings.
+From the data, we can see that Netflix consistently produces content across multiple genres, with certain types, like comedy and dramas receiving higher IMDb and TMDB ratings.
 The country-wise distribution shows that the majority of content originates from the US, followed by other significant contributors.
-Audience prefer the movies rather than the shows.
+The audience prefer the movies rather than the shows.
 By leveraging this data, Netflix can optimize its content strategy to focus on high-performing genres and target audience preferences more effectively.